GAurelG/How-To/backups.md

     - --encrypt-key to use the GpG encryption.

-I will use a reverse tunneling from the raspberry pi on the server and make it trigger a backup script.
+I will use an sshfs connection from the raspberrypi to the nextcloud server to have "local" access to the nextcloud data from the raspberry pi for the backup.

-I will have to manage to send emails once the script is finished to inform myself in case of a problem.
+It might not be the most performing solution, but it is good enough for my scale.

     - remove all backups except the last full and the incremental

-    duplicity remove-all-but-n-full 1 file:///path/to/backup
+    `duplicity remove-all-but-n-full 1 file:///path/to/backup`

     - remove all incremental except for the last full backupsand set of incrementals:

-    duplicity remove-all-inc-of-but-n-full 1 file:///path/to/backup
+    `duplicity remove-all-inc-of-but-n-full 1 file:///path/to/backup`

 ## Raspberry pi set-up

-I choose raspbian lite as a base, did the normal installation.
-I decided to use the graphical set-up tool to expand the partition to the full SD card and also to set up the keyoard to french layout.
-I tried to look around a bit, but it was taking some time and not really successful at the time.

-Once the card is fully set-up, I should do a img of the card so that I can restore the raspberrypi fast in case of SD card failure.
+Second Iteration using a raspberry pi 4 for the faster ethernet and usb bus.
-I could also look into making an ansible playbook or similar type of configuration management tool.
+I am also now using an ansible playbook for most of the set-up. it was successfully tested for reproducability several times.

+Steps before the ansible script:
+  1. download the ubuntu ISO
+  2. flash the ISO on the SD card.
+I used gnome disks.
+  3. extend the partitions on the SD card (also done using gnome disks)
+  4. if I need wifi then configure netplan:
+	`sudo cp /usr/share/doc/netplan/example/wireless.yaml /etc/netplan/`
+        `sudo vim /etc/netplanwireless.yaml`
+     tip: add `optional: true` below the `dhcp4: true` line need to rename the wireless interface as ubuntu is using wlan0 name and not the same standard as the example in the file.
+  5. add OpenSSH and enable it using ufw:
+        ```
+        sudo ufw allow OpenSSH
+        sudo ufw enable
+        sudo ufw status
+        ```
+  6. update if want to and reboot the raspberry pi
+  7. from main machine, add ssh key on the raspberry pi:
+    `ssh-copy-id -i ~/.ssh/key.pub username@remote`
+  8. if needed edit `~/.ssh/config` on the main machine to add an entry for the raspberry pi and change `~/.ssh/known_hosts` to remove older entry with the same hostname to avoid the "possible man in the middle attack!" warning message at the first ssh connection.
+  9. try to ssh on the raspberrypi using the ssh key.
-Steps done on the pi:
+  10. adjust the ssh parameters of the ssh daemon on the raspberry pi:
-    - change default password
-    - create another user
-    - set-up ufw firewall
-    - install SSH server
-    - set-up ssh connection using key from different machines
-    - create a new user only for backups, without sudo rights
-    - create an ssh key for this user
-    - upload the key on the server to make the autentication possible
+      `sudo vim /etc/ssh/sshd_config`
+      change the parameters to:
+      `PermitRootLogin no`
+      `PasswordAuthentical no`
+  11.  reboot and test the ssh connection with the new parameters
+  12. run the ansible playbook:
+      `ansible-playbook playbook.yaml --ask-vault-pass`
+  13. shut down the raspberry pi manually, plug it in the rooteur, the hard drive and turn it on.
+  14. test if the sshfs is mounted and if the harddrive is accessible.
+  15. when connecting to the raspberry pi via ssh, there might be a dns problem with the routeur if you re-build the raspberry pi several times for tests purposes.
+      Use the routeur interface to check if the routeur is actually up and connected.
+      Do not rely on pinging the hostname.
+Or don't be lazy and run your own DNS server.
+  16. can also add ssh keys from other devices that needs access to the raspberrypi.

-## Server set-up
+## nextcloud server set-up

  I created a new user to do the backup.
 It is an account without home or administrative rights.